 Undefined results will occur if the space assigned by malloc() is overrun or if some random number is handed to free().

-Each of the allocation functions returns a pointer to space suitably aligned (after possible pointer coercion) for storage of any type of object.
+Each of the allocation routines returns a pointer to space suitably aligned (after possible pointer coercion) for storage of any type of object.

-The malloc() and realloc() functions will fail if there is not enough available memory.
+malloc( ) and realloc( ) will fail if there is not enough available memory.

 If there is no available memory, malloc(), realloc(), and calloc() return a null pointer.
 When realloc() returns NULL, the block pointed to by ptr is left intact.
 If size, nelem, or elsize is 0, a unique pointer to the arena is returned.